-Learning how to make almond milk is a great place to start when adapting a healthier lifestyle.
+Learning how to make almond milk is a great place to start when you’re looking to cut down on dairy.
 Almond milk is a delicious vegan alternative and easy to make.
 It’s made with only a couple of ingredients – almonds and filtered water.

 Almond milk has a neutral taste so it’s ideal for daily use and works well with most recipes that call for milk.
 You can easily customize the flavor of the milk based on desired sweetness, additional ingredients you choose to use and desired consistency.

 Why Drink Almond Milk?

 For individuals who follow a vegan diet or are looking to cut down on their dairy intake, almond milk is a tasty and affordable alternative to dairy.
 However, making your own almond milk can be just as affordable, if not cheaper (depending on the cost of almonds and whether you opt or organic almond).

 Homemade vs. Store-Bought

 While there are some great almond milk options you can purchase at the store, a majority of store-bought nut milks have chemicals and other added ingredients (carrageenan, natural flavoring, guar gum, added sugar) to enhance the flavor, consistency, and how long it can be stored/sold.
 If the only options at your local market contain unwanted ingredients, you may want to consider making your own.

 Making your own almond milk is simple, straightforward, and comes down to these 5 simple steps:

 - Soak raw almonds, organic or conventional, in filtered water overnight.
 I prefer organic almonds, however, they aren’t always easy to find and can cost significantly more.
 They will double in size as they absorb the water.
 In the morning, rinse the soaked almonds well in cool water.